ioccc-src/winner/2012/README.md

 *   Gold award - Balanced use of obfuscation

     A very extremely subtle and twisted piece of source code!
-    Even if you start with the zeitak_deobfucate.c source, you will still have a very challenging time to understand it!
+    Even if you start with the zeitak.alt.c source, you will still have a very challenging time to understand it!

 *   Silver award - Most elementary use of C